Cheersupzoo/simple-task-list-backend/Readme.md

 # Simple Todo List Backend
-A simple todo list backend running on Node.js to showcase API with GraphQL.
-The data is stored on PostgreSQL and connected with Prisma.
+A simple todo list backend running on Node.js to showcase APIs with GraphQL.
+The data is stored in PostgreSQL and connected with Prisma.
 The code is written on Typescript and using TypeGraphQL for making GraphQL schema.
+Finally, an integration test is implemented with JEST.

 ## Demo GraphQL Playground
 [<img width="120" src="./assets/GraphQLPlaygroundButton.png"/>](https://simple-todo-list-999.herokuapp.com/)